Jesseekoh/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html copies html files from the current working directory to the parent directory if they don't already exist there

-15-lets_move moves files that begin with an uppercase letter to tmp/u
+100-lets_move moves files that begin with an uppercase letter to tmp/u

-16-clean_emacs deletes all files that end with "~" in the current directory
+101-clean_emacs deletes all files that end with "~" in the current directory

+102-tree creates dir recursively

+103-commas list the contents of a directory separated by commas and there is a slash (/) after every directory